emonney/QuickApp/README.md

 ## This application consists of:

-*   Template pages using Angular 11 and TypeScript
+*   Template pages with Angular 14 and TypeScript
-*   RESTful API Backend using ASP.NET Core 5 MVC Web API
+*   RESTful API Backend using ASP.NET Core 6 MVC Web API
 *   Database using Entity Framework Core
-*   Authentication based on OpenID Connect
+*   Authentication based on IdentityServer4 and ASP.NET Core Identity
 *   API Documentation using Swagger
 *   Angular CLI for managing client-side libraries
-*   Theming using Bootstrap 4
+*   Theming using Bootstrap 5 / Bootswatch

 ## You get the benefits of: